 Food and wine and typical products.

-The strong bond of Celle Enomondo with its wines can already be seen from the toponym.
+Celle Enomondo is a land with a strong wine vocation, as can already be seen from the toponym.

 To be seen.

-In the hamlet of Merlazza, instead, is the Church dedicated to Saint Vincenzo Ferreri (19th century).
+In the hamlet of Merlazza, however, the Church dedicated to Saint Vincenzo Ferreri is worth seeing.

-Also noteworthy are the numerous votive pillars scattered throughout the municipal area, included in the Bric & Bike itinerary.
+Also, noteworthy are the numerous votive pillars scattered throughout the municipal area, including in the Bric & Bike itinerary.

 Distilleria San Carlo, based in Celle Enomondo, is the smallest artisan distillery in Italy.